Chapman Pond Preserve

 Trails here head directly off the parking area and soon splits.
 I took the left fork and made my way down the wide easy to follow path.
 Blazes here are a dull blue, but the trail is well established enough that they aren’t really necessary.
 Trees along the trail are identified with signboards for about the first third of the loop.
 Stream crossings require some rock hopping to cross and I don’t remember the footbridge indicated on the map.

 The nice surprise was the three cascade/waterfalls along the loop.
 The first two are in the first third of the loop and the second is off on private property around the two mile mark.
 None of the falls are particularly impressive but certainly liven up the hike.
 The second nice surprise was the camping area along Chapman Pond.
 There are two platforms and the nicest camp toilet I’ve ever seen.
-Everything seems newly built (as of 2019) I just did a trip down the CT river and this didn’t turn up when I was researching areas to camp.
+Everything seems newly built (as of 2019) I just did a trip down the Connecticut River and this didn’t turn up when I was researching areas to camp.

 The trail follows the pond for a stretch and steep ridges climb away from the water.
 The second half of the trail is a bit of a blur.
 I realized I had to run to not be out past sunset so I ran most of the second half.
 Memorable bits were a stretch of significant knockdown old enough that a young forest had sprung up to replace it and other stretches of mountain laurel.
 After a few more stream rock hops and sections where the trail crosses old cart paths the trail reconnects to the parking area.

 Chapman Pond is connected to the Connecticut River just off Rich Island and is accessible by water only.
 The East Haddam Land Trust’s properties are all parcels on the peninsulas enclosing the pond.
 It is significant area for bird watching according to the Kayaking with Lou link below.
 It is a part of the Connecticut River Paddler’s Trail with a primitive campsite that can accommodate up to 14 campers.